 That tiny window between "freshly groomed masterpiece" and "back to regular dog" is exactly when you should be taking photos.
 And those photos?
 They deserve to become something more than just another image buried in your camera roll.

-Why Your Dog Looks So Different After the Groomer
+Why Does My Dog Look So Different After Grooming?

 It's not just a bath.
 A professional dog groomer transforms your pet's appearance through a combination of techniques that are hard to replicate at home.